skip to content

 00:33:41 - Nick Taylor

-What are you saying?
-Oh, no, no, I was just scratching my.
+What were you saying?
+Oh, no, no, I was just scratching my face.
 Awkward.

 00:33:44 - Anthony Campolo

-Yeah, I was gonna say let's now generate an about page, and then we'll go look at the routes file.
-Cause we can look at kind of both pages and see em together.
-So you're gonna run almost same command you just did.
-And.
-Yep.
-So yarn, redwood.
-Yep.
+Yeah, I was gonna say let's now generate an about page, and then we'll go look at the routes file, because we can look at both pages and see them together.
+So you're gonna run almost the same command you just did.
+Yep. yarn redwood... yep.

 00:33:59 - Nick Taylor